bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-google-sso-for-bitrise.md

 - org
 - security
 - sso
-summary: Learn how to set up Bitrise as a SAML SSO app on Google, enable SAML SSO and enforce it on your Bitrise Organization.
+description: Learn how to set up Bitrise as a SAML SSO app on Google, enable SAML SSO and enforce it on your Bitrise Organization.
 menu:
   organizations: